Financial Planner Mike Repak discusses the evolution of family conversations on the important topic of college planning.

 Our advice: Bring your child to the next meeting with your advisor so they can get a lesson in financial planning, expenses, and how to budget properly.

-Getting Help: Talk to your advisor
+Getting Help: Talk to your Financial Advisor

 At the end of the day, choosing a college is a very personal decision fueled by your child’s hopes and dreams, but paying for college can have a major impact on a family’s finances.
 Discussing your unique situation with an expert can help you navigate college planning with ease by providing you with: